More about: 12 Best Things To Do in Krakow

 And, of course, it's included in the itinerary when you book a Krakow Old Town tour and other city tours.

-The city's Cathedral is located on Wawel Hill, is dedicated to St. Stanislaus and is over 1000 years old.
-It is one of the most important buildings in Poland and is therefore included when booking a tour of the Old Town and admission is free.
+Krakow Cathedral is located on Wawel Hill, is dedicated to St. Stanislaus and is over 1,000 years old.
+It is one of the most important buildings in Poland and is therefore included in the Krakow Old Town tour and admission is free.

 Inside you can't take photos and if you want to climb the tower to see the aerial views of the city you will have to pay about four euros.
 If you find this visit interesting, don't hesitate to add other of Krakow's best churches to your route.
 You won't regret it.